Sanjay-Snjy/Sanjay-snjy/README.md

 ### :space_invader: &nbsp;About Me

-&nbsp;&nbsp;&nbsp; :technologist: &nbsp;👨‍🎓 Computer Science and Engineering Student &nbsp;&nbsp;&nbsp; :seedling: &nbsp;👨‍💻 I'm currently working on a Blockchain-based Crowdfunding Platform
+👨‍🎓 Computer Science and Engineering Student

+👨‍💻 I'm currently working on a Blockchain-based Crowdfunding Platform